 The Salisbury cathedral

-I ate lunch at the cathedral refectory, where an elderly nun gave me a cookie.
-Besides the Salisbury cathedral I explored the small medieval city centre, encountered a magical sweets shop and a beautiful park.
-The streets in the old part of Salisbury have kept their medieval names, which originated from the professions practiced there, such as Butcher’s row, Fish row… and I found it adorably amusing.
+After I’d had enough of the cathedral interior and its beautiful stained glass, I ate lunch at the cathedral refectory, where an elderly nun gave me a free cookie (hurray!).
+Besides the Salisbury cathedral, I also explored the small medieval city centre, encountered a magical sweets shop and a beautiful park.
+The streets in the old part of Salisbury have kept their medieval names which originated from the professions practised there, such as the Butcher’s row, Fish row etc..
+I found it adorably amusing and it’s worth strolling through the town centre for that alone.

 It was one of those rare sunny English Sunday afternoons, with not a lot of people about in the centre, which almost made it feel like I’d stepped back in time, so I ended up spending a whole hour sitting on a park bench in the sun and people watching before it was time to go.
 To be honest, there is not much to do in Salisbury besides the cathedral, so an afternoon there was more than enough for me.